 Heavy Ad Intervention refers to a mechanism that implies unloading of the ads that consume excessive resources (e.g. network bandwidth or CPU), hence taking a toll on user experience, by the Chrome web-browser.

 The discouraged advertising behaviour doesn’t only include malicious ad practices, like cryptocurrency mining, but also implies the following:

-- loading of large, non-compressed images in the ad;
+- loading of large, non-compressed or upscaled images in the ad;

 - automatic loading of large video creatives prior to viewer’s interaction with the ad;